MrDydymaxx/LoganceeAgency/README.md

 The burger menu is hidden by a button.
 The user have to click on this to open a nav menu
 ##### Slogan
 The slogan is made to present the website with only few words
+### About us
+The about us section allow the website's owner to speak about himself